How to get your license: Collection agencies

 - If applying for more than 1 location, a Location Addendum for each additional location.

-- Enclose the appropriate fee (check or money order payable to the Department of Revenue).
+- Fee – Check or money order payable to Dept of Revenue.

 State of Washington